Academic Profile

 The histories, cultures and politics of wildlife conservation

-The governance of the microbiome and human health
+The governance of the microbiome and health

 Animals' Geographies

 In the last fifteen years Jamie has published a series of papers with colleagues and PhD students developing the sub-disciplinary field of animals' geographies.
 This work takes animals seriously as geographical actors, exploring how they make and inhabit places.
-We have outlined and deployed methodologies for attending to the lived experiences of animals, and for witnessing and evoking animals' worlds.
-We have explored how key concepts from human geography (like atmospheres, mobilities, territories and the urban) enable novel analyses of animals' worlds, and how attending to animals themselves offers new insights for human geography.
+They have outlined and deployed methodologies for attending to the lived experiences of animals, and for witnessing and evoking animals' worlds.
+They have explored how key concepts from human geography (like atmospheres, mobilities, territories and the urban) enable novel analyses of animals' worlds, and how attending to animals themselves offers new insights for human geography.

-Teaching
+Teaching and Supervision

 Undergraduate